 During his tenure with the USOC, Wilcoxson assisted with a variety of communications and marketing projects related to the Sochi 2014 Olympic Winter Games in Russia as well as facilitating media visits at the Olympic Training Complex in Colorado Springs, Colo.

 Previously, Wilcoxson joined USA Baseball as the coordinator of baseball information in March 2011.
 In this role, he worked on the federation's print publications as well as fulfilling press officer duties.
 In the summer of 2012, Wilcoxson returned to USA Baseball as the press officer for the 18U National Team, accompanying the team on its gold-medal run at the IBAF 18U World Championships in Seoul, South Korea.

-A resident of Raleigh, N.C., Wilcoxson graduated from Concordia University, St. Paul, with a degree in communications studies after a four-year collegiate baseball career.
+A resident of Raleigh, N.C., Wilcoxson graduated from Concordia University, St. Paul, with a degree in communications studies with a concentration on sports journalism and a minor in writing after a four-year collegiate baseball career.